hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/building-blocks.md

 In terms of managing connections between DIDs, Mercury provides the necessary tools for establishing and maintaining secure and trusted relationships between DIDs.
 This includes the ability to initiate communication, manage the flow of information, and to establish trust between parties.

 Overall, the Mercury building block provides a secure and efficient means of establishing and managing trusted, peer-to-peer connections between DIDs.
 This is a critical component of the self-sovereign identity paradigm, as it enables individuals and organizations to take control of their online identities and to interact with others in a secure and transparent manner.

-## Iris - Prism Node

-Iris is a building block of Atala Prism that acts as a layer 2 node for the Cardano blockchain.
-It is designed to function as a verifiable data registry, providing a secure and reliable way to store and manage data.

-The main purpose of Iris is to provide a secure and trustworthy platform for storing and managing data on the Cardano blockchain.
-It does this by leveraging the security and decentralization of the blockchain, as well as the cryptographic primitives provided by other Atala Prism building blocks such as Apollo and Castor.

-One of the key capabilities of Iris is its ability to act as a layer 2 verifiable data registry using the Cardano blockchain.
-This means that data stored by Iris is secure and tamper-proof, and that it can be independently verified and authenticated.
-This is achieved through the use of cryptographic signatures and other security measures, which ensure that the data stored on Iris is accurate and trustworthy.

-Overall, Iris is an important building block of Atala Prism that provides a secure, reliable, and verifiable platform for storing and managing data on the Cardano blockchain.